UNINETTSigma2/documentation/code_development/guides/containers/building-container.md

 why we pull a clean, minimal deployment of `Ubuntu 20.04`.

-The `%post` block is where you actually install your applications, compile code and configure your container´s environment.
-The command written in the `%post` section is an automated installation script.
+The `%post` block is where you actually install your applications, compile code and configure your container´s software.
+The command written in the `%post` section act as an automated installation script.
 Every command here is executed as standard shell code inside the base operating system you defined in the header.

-So, in this case here this command will run within your minimal Ubuntu 20.04 layout to update the package manager index and install `Python 3`.
+So, in this case, these commands will run within your minimal Ubuntu 20.04 layout to update the package manager index and install `Python 3`.
 We must bypass any interactive confirmation prompts `Do you want to continue?
 [Y/n]` by explicitly forcing a "yes" response which is the reason why we passed `-y` flags.
 Beyond basic package managers, you can use